meshcloud/meshcloud-docs/docs/meshcloud.landing-zones.md

 ## Using Landing Zones

-Customer administrators can choose a Landing zone when [adding meshTenants](./meshcloud.project.md#adding-meshtenants) to a meshProject.
+Workspace managers can choose a Landing zone when [adding meshTenants](./meshcloud.project.md#adding-meshtenants) to a meshProject.
 It is not possible to change the chosen Landing Zone of an existing meshTenant.
 The only way of doing so is by removing the meshTenant and creating another by re-adding the same meshPlatform to the Project again.